 The building of the Portland breakwater, one of the largest civil projects of the period, needed manpower; so who better to provide it than Queen Victoria's prison population?

 They gave new meaning to jailhouse rock as they sweated and manoeuvred thousands of tons of rocks into place.
-The jailbirds even became something of a tourist attraction, with wily Portlanders renting out rooms overlooking the prison quarries to London sightseers who quaffed tea and munched cakes while watching the hapless inmates
+The jailbirds even became something of a tourist attraction, with wily Portlanders renting out rooms overlooking the prison quarries to London sightseers who quaffed tea and munched cakes while watching the hapless inmates.

 By the 1860s the prison population had risen to 1,800 and the prison regime had become noted for its brutality.
 Deaths averaged one a week.